Winnefred/Pizza-Order-Details-and-Sales/README.md

 # Pizza-Order-Details-and-Sales
 A project to analyse the sale of pizzas.
 4 dataframes were imported.
-They were merged on common common columns using outer join, to create one dataframe.
+They were merged on common columns using outer join, to create one dataframe.
 Bar, line and pie plots were used to visualise the dataframes